 International Student Advisors are trained on how to communicate with students who have limited English capability, and are multilingual

-provide translated admission documents to speakers of: Polish, Ukrainian, Russian, Korean, Mongolian
+IEC provide translated admission documents to speakers of: Polish, Ukrainian, Russian, Korean, Mongolian

 POLICIES AND PROCEDURES

 The following policies apply to all Students attending IEC.
 Students and Student organizations are responsible for knowing and following these provisions.
 The appropriate Administrator shall resolve any questions involving the application or interpretation of IEC policies and procedures.
 In such instances, the decision of the Administrator shall be final and binding.